tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 Include using `ModelFactory`.

+### Block

+A block describes a certain point in the world consisting of the entities at this point.

 ### Blocking

 Entities have the ability to block other entities.
 This is implemented by the blocking class.
 It allows different types of blocking and acts as an indication of what a entity can block and by what it is blocked.

 ### Entity

-Entities represent all interactable objects in the world.
+Entities represent all interactable objects in the world:

 #### Dynamic Entity